kanopo/sf-github-aws-cloudformation-dashboard/README.md

-# AWS dashboard
+# GitHub Cloudformation Dashboard - GCD

-## TODO
+## TODOs

-- [ ] effettuare il deploy
+- [ ] select what template you want to build
-    - [ ] capire se nella main repo è già presente la actions di github
-    - [ ] se la action è presente effettuare il deploy su aws
-    - [ ] se la actions non è presente, creare la actions ed effettuare il deploy

-- [ ] listare le repo
+- [ ] integration with aws for a proper understending about the deploy cicle

-- [ ] inserire il token di github al volo e non negli env

 - [ ] UI/UX
+- [ ] delete branch should delete stack(need aws integration)

+## Ideas
+- S3 bucket with different templates for different use cases(different languages) + adhoc customization / user uploaded templates